Crypto License in Georgia

-It is essential to recognize that while the crypto sector in Georgia is not heavily supervised, entities are obligated to adhere to anti-money laundering (AML) and counter-terrorism financing (CTF) rules.
+Entities are obligated to adhere to anti-money laundering (AML) and counter-terrorism financing (CTF) rules.
 Crypto businesses must implement AML/CTF policies and procedures, conduct customer due diligence, and report suspicious transactions to the Financial Monitoring Service of Georgia.

 Cryptocurrency businesses are increasingly attracted to Georgia due to its favorable business climate and relatively relaxed limitations.
 In Georgia, obtaining a cryptocurrency license from the Ministry of Economy and Sustainable Development is mandatory for any business involved in crypto activities.
 This section will discuss the benefits of obtaining a crypto license in Georgia.